ngimber/SMLM_NearestNeighbor/README.md

 ==========

 The included Python script calculates the (k)-nearest neighbor distribution from single-molecule localization microscopy data.
-Localization tables must have the ThunderSTORM [1] file format.
+Localization tables must have the ThunderSTORM [2] file format.

 The script was used for the the following publications:

+Gimber et al. 2021, biRxiv Simultaneous multicolor DNA-PAINT without sequential fluid exchange using spectral demixing [1]

 Instruction